Collection Points

 FAQs

-The DRS is the solution that will ensure the most integrated approach, enabling Portugal to make a more rational, effective, and sustainable use of single-use beverage packaging.
-Learn how collection points can be part of this transformation.
+The DRS provides the solution for a more integrated system, enabling Portugal to achieve a more rational, effective, and sustainable use of single-use beverage containers.
+Learn how Retailers and other entities can be part of this transformation.

 Downloadable Documents